apache/skywalking/docs/en/setup/envoy/examples/metrics/README.md

 Note that in ths setup, we override the [`log4j2.xml`](log4j2.xml) config to set the `org.apache.skywalking.oap.server.receiver.envoy` logger level to `DEBUG`.
 This enables us to see the messages sent by Envoy to SkyWalking OAP server.

+You can also find Envoy Metric Service V3 API example in [docker-compose-envoy-v3-api.yaml](./docker-compose-envoy-v3-api.yaml)
 ```
 $ make up
 $ docker-compose logs -f skywalking